Self-Directed Support (SDS)

 OPTION 4: MIX & MATCH

 Under this option you can choose to have different services provided under any of the 3 options discussed above.
-Option 4 provides the most flexibility and control over the support you need.
+Option 4 provides the most flexibility and control over a package of support.

 How can Birchwood Highland Help?

-Birchwood Highland provides services to a number of people accessing help through SDS using the different options.
-Many people choose to use the "Individual Service Fund" (ISF) as an option giving people we support and those close to them a lot of flexibility with a peace of mind as we will deal with all the invoicing and accounts.
+Birchwood Highland provides services to a number of people accessing support and/or care through SDS using the different options.
+Many people choose to use option 2, the "Individual Service Fund" (ISF) as an option giving people we support, and those close to them, a lot of flexibility with a peace of mind as we will deal with all the invoicing and accounts.

 If you would like to receive more information about our services and how to access these through SDS, please get in touch.

-Birchwood Highland has produced an information leaflet on Self-Directed Support, which you can download here (PDF file), and you can also download a flyer here summarising the 4 options.
+Birchwood Highland has produced an information leaflet on Self-Directed Support, which you can download here (PDF file).
 There is also an information pack you can download.
-Citizens Advice Bureau (CAB) or an advocacy service may also be able to help you with any particular queries you have for your situation, and in particular can offer independent advice and support for you.
+Citizens Advice Bureau (CAB) or an advocacy service may also be able to help you with any particular queries you have in your situation, and, importantly, can offer independent advice and support for you.

 Birchwood Highland is able and would be happy to provide services to anyone with Self-Directed Support under any of the funding options.
-To discuss this further, please contact the Team Manager in your area, whose contact details can be found here.
+To discuss this further, please contact us either at Head Office link or directly contact the Team Manager in your area, whose contact details can be found here.